guanhuankang/Algorithm-Learning/notes/9_Range_Queries.md

 ```

+We can find that the `aggregation principles` should satisfy:

+1. We can calculate the target (of range `(a,b)`) from another ranges, such as `(1,a-1)` and `(1, b)`.

+2. We can modify some elements by updating the care array along the bit path while do not break BIT conditions.

 ## 4. Segment Tree
 Each operation is O(log n).

-Ongoing